glebart/getting_cleaning_data_course_proj/README.md

 ---

-The whole proccessing is made in "run analysis.R" it assumes that you already unziped given archive in working directory.
-For information about what have been done and variables look in "CodeBook.md"
+The whole proccessing is made in **run analysis.R** it assumes that you already unziped given archive in working directory.
+For information about what have been done and variables look in **CodeBook.md**